LATEST NEWS - 7th July 2020:

-1. CORONAVIRUS (COVID-19): the Parish Council is organising a helpline facility for residents self-isolating.
+2. CORONAVIRUS (COVID-19): the Parish Council has organised a helpline facility for residents self-isolating.
 See the Coronavirus page on this website for details.

 CHESELBOURNE (or Chesilborne) is a parish and small village of about 140 houses and a population of 296 (2011 census), situated 8 miles north-east of Dorchester station and 11 miles south-west of Blandford in the chalk downlands of West Dorset.
 The Parish Church of St. Martin (diocese of Salisbury) is a flint and stone church in the Gothic style with parts dating back to the 13th century, which sits centrally in the village.
 There is also a village school catering for primary school children from Cheselbourne and the surrounding area.
 Cheselbourne has a village hall which is used by the school during the day, for various events during evenings and weekends and is available for hire.
 There is also a public house the Rivers Arms (currently for sale/to let) at the Southern entrance to the village.